-Development at Wynyard Park began a number of years ago following the grant of the original outline planning consent in the late 1990's, and the site continues to grow, providing а significant number of new dwellinas. employment opportunities and presenting the need for local facilities and services.
+Development at Wynyard Park began a number of years ago following the grant of the original outline planning consent in the late 1990's, and the site continues to grow. providing a significant dwellings, number of new employment opportunities and presenting the need for local facilities and services.
 The Wynyard Park area has been identified as a major location for housing and employment growth over the next 15 years.

-Future plans can be explored in Stockton-on-Tees Borough Councils 'Wynyard Masterplan - Strategic Framework and Delivery' document (November 2019) and permits assessment of any associated potential for pharmaceutical need foreseeable at this point in time.
+Figure 32 shows the location on a map as illustrated in the future plans that can be explored in Stockton-on-Tees Borough Councils 'Wynyard Masterplan - Strategic Framework and Delivery' document (November 2019) and permits assessment of any associated potential for pharmaceutical need foreseeable at this point in time.

-Figure 31.
+Figure 32.
 Map included in the Wynyard Master Plan to show location of development in relation to Hartlepool (and the planned South West Extension)